latj/hub-spoke-microhack/README.md

 ![image](images/firewall-overview.png)

-## Task 2: Configure a default route via azure Firewall
+## Task 2: Configure a default route to send traffic to Azure Firewall

 So in this task we will configure route tables that all traffic will be sent to Azure Firewll for all spokes and for onprem access.